siddiquagig/parserappAWS/README.md

 ```

-kubectl get svc -n gitlab” will give the provisioned Loadbalancer Endpoint.
+kubectl get svc -n gitlab will give the provisioned Loadbalancer Endpoint.
 Create a DNS Record for the Endpoint.